-The following table reflects the stock options granted to the Named Executive Officers for the year ended December 31, 2001.
-The stock options are granted at the market price of the Common Stock on the date of grant and vest 25% on each anniversary over four years.
+The following table reflects the stock options granted to the Named Executive Officers for the year ended December 31, 2002.
+The stock options are granted at the market price of the Common Stock on the date of grant.
+Options granted prior to May 23, 2002 vest 25% on each anniversary over four years and have a term of ten years.
+On May 23, 2002 supplemental grants of stock options were granted with a term of five years and vest 30% after one year, 60% after two years and fully vested on the third anniversary of the grant.
 No stock appreciation rights have been granted.